 Will the tree grow faster after a trim?

 If the tree has been pruned by an expert you can expect it to grow faster.
 There are several reasons that accelerate the growth of trees after they have been pruned by professional arborists.

 Tree pruning encourages the roots of the tree to grow stronger and hence has a snowball effect on growth above the ground also the tree starts growing faster.
 When you remove 10 – 25% of the dependant limbs of a tree, you are freeing up resources which the tree can put to good use on other parts of the tree like new growth and fruit/flower production.

 Can trimming hurt or kill the tree?

 You may have come across several blogs and articles where people have rued the loss of a tree after it was pruned.
-What many of them carefully ignore revealing is the fact that either they tried pruning the tree themselves or hired unskilled person for the job.
+Many of them carefully ignore revealing that they either tried pruning the tree themselves or hired an unskilled person for the job.

 A pruning job that goes wrong can kill a tree, but generally only when done by a weekend wonder.
 This is why you should hire a professional arborist.

-Most of the time a tree is lost by pruning too much off, poor pruning techniques, pruning the wrong time of the year or using contaminated tools from the last prune which infect the next tree.
+Most of the time, a tree is lost by pruning too much off, poor pruning techniques, pruning at the wrong time of the year, or using contaminated tools from the last prune, which infects the next tree.